Name:Dr. Margaret Wessling

 Astronomy 2 – 1 Unit – The laboratory companion to Astronomy 1.
 You’ll find out how astronomers know about this Universe of ours.

 Note: Taking both Astronomy 1 and Astronomy 2 or taking Astronomy 3 fulfills your physical science requirements for transfer.
 Astronomy 2 may be taken either the same semester as Astronomy 1 or in a following semester.
+For a class closely related to astronomy please consider Physical Science 6: Introduction to the Solar System.

 Dr. Dale Fields